Under the Dome (novel)

-Under the Dome is a 2009 science fiction novel by the American author, Stephen King.
-Under the Dome is the 58th book published by Stephen King, and it is his 48th novel.
+Under the Dome is a 2009 science fiction novel by American author Stephen King.
+It is the 58th book published by King, and it is his 48th novel.
 The novel focuses on a small Maine town, and tells an intricate, multi-character, alternating perspective story of how the town's inhabitants contend with the calamity of being suddenly cut off from the outside world by an impassable, invisible glass dome-like barrier that seemingly falls out of the sky, transforming the community into a domed city.